Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 Choose a cooling system with integrated humidity control, and monitor your cellar’s environment regularly.
 If your cellar is located in a challenging environment, see our tips for cooling a wine cellar in a warm climate.

 Failing to plan for maintenance is one of the most overlooked mistakes in wine cellar construction.
-Placing units where they’re hard to reach or failing to allow space for filter changes and inspections leads to neglected upkeep and breakdowns.
+Placing units in hard-to-reach locations or failing to allow space for filter changes and inspections leads to neglected maintenance and breakdowns.

 Why it matters: